Garment worker wage claim / AB 633

 Garment workers who are not paid their full wages may files claims under the Garment Worker Protection Act, a law known as AB 633.
 Under this law, garment workers who are not paid for their work may file claims against the contractor who hired them, as well as the manufacturers whose garments they produced.
 In some cases, retailers may also be responsible for garment workers’ unpaid wages.
 Under California law, these manufacturers and retailers are called “guarantors” and must guarantee that garment workers receive their wages.

-Watch a video on how the Labor Commissioner’s Office can help you recover your unpaid wages.
-English,
+Watch a video in English on how the Labor Commissioner’s Office can help you recover your unpaid wages.

 Vea un video sobre el proceso del reclamo de salario en español aquí.

-For garment workers: view, print or download a guide on how to recover your unpaid wages with the Labor Commissioner’s Office.
+Read more about your rights as a garment worker: view, print or download a guide on how to recover your unpaid wages with the Labor Commissioner’s Office.
 This guide is available in English, Spanish, Chinese, Korean, and Vietnamese.

 - Videos about the Wage Claim Process